 Kiri: well oh I see why she told her.

-Kiri: she has a hicky on her neck that she can't hide.
+Kiri: she has a hicky on the neck that

 Russ: one of your designs?